supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

 Now I do learn purely following my learn drive, which luckily survived all years of coercion.

+## Pages
+### [Schooling Coercion Artwork](https://www.supermemo.wiki/en/blogs/guillem/schooling-coercion-artwork) Gallery of thought-provoking illustrations.

+### [Humor](/en/blogs/guillem/schooling-system-humor) Gallery of amusing illustrations

 ## How I ended up here

-## Why I do bother writing here
+## Motivation for writing here
  Motivation to help other people to undo to harm done by the years of schooling coercion.
 Introduce people to the pleasure of learning, to restore their learn drive.

-### [Schooling Coercion Artwork](https://www.supermemo.wiki/en/blogs/guillem/schooling-coercion-artwork) Gallery of thought-provoking illustrations.

-### [Humor](/en/blogs/guillem/schooling-system-humor) Gallery of amusing illustrations

 ## Notes
-- All writing is done incrementally.
+> All writing is done incrementally.
 I'd tag pages as done once I am finished.
+{.is-warning}

-- Do not hestitate do leave feedback here or privately in Discord if you prefer.
+> Do not hestitate do leave feedback here or privately in Discord if you prefer.
+{.is-info}

 ## Networks
-- Email: pleasurable learning ^at¿ gmail.
+- Email: pleasurable learning ^at¿ gmail. ~*just to avoid crawlers*~
+- Discord: guippemPalau#1890
 - YouTube channel (focus on SuperMemo): [Pleasurable Learning](https://www.youtube.com/channel/UCus-Fyf-I-Le1vS4tfZ_GlA)
 - Twitter (focused on learning and schooling): [@guillemlearner](https://twitter.com/guillemlearner)
 - Twitch (kind of inactive ATM): [guillempalausalva](https://www.twitch.tv/guillempalausalva)